DartFrog3/Reduced_Density_NLP/README.md

 ---

-## 4  Persisting Issues:
+## 4  Persisting Issues/TODO:

-Evaluation/use still requires encoding to sparse vectors, which has been causing memory overload errors.
+1. Evaluation/use still requires encoding to sparse vectors, which has been causing memory overload errors.
 Still need to find a fix for this.
+2. Include function to check Loewner order/textual well-ordering.
+3. Make training/eval executables with args

 ---

 ## 5  Repository Contains:

 This repo contains the class definition of Reduced_Density_NLP, a training example on BookCorpus, and evaluation against classical Bag of Words through training of identical logistic regression classifiers.

-&\text{Loewner order:} &A\preceq B &\iff B-A \text{ is p.s.d.}

 ---